Array

 The sixth exhibition at the Lithuanian Art Centre Tartle is part of an exhibition diptych on the theme of Vilnius, and is one of the 700th anniversary events, inviting visitors to experience the city through different forms of time.

-Currently we are changing the exhibition and will be open for visitors starting from June.
+Currently we are changing the exhibition and we will be open for visitors starting from June.